mattjbird/clanger/README.md

 ```

 ## Running
-To compile a file:
+To compile a file, just use `clanger compile`:
 ```
 clanger compile <file-path.c> --out <executable-path>
 ```
-See clanger --help for more info and other subcommands:
+See `clanger --help` for more info and other subcommands:
 ```
 $ swift run clanger --help
 OVERVIEW: Clanger is a compiler for a small (but growing!) subset of C